Measurement of $C\!P$ asymmetry in $D^0 \to K^0_{\rm S} K^0_{\rm S}$ decays with Run 3 data: Introduction

 These considerations have motivated several experimental determinations of this observable across different experiments, including some recent ones~\cite{CLEO:2000opx,LHCb-PAPER-2015-030,LHCb-PAPER-2020-047,CMS:2024hsv,Belle:2024vho,Belle-II:2025ezw}.
 The world average of the \CP asymmetry is $\ACP (\KS\KS) = (-1.19 \pm 0.77 \pm 0.17)\%$, where the time-dependent contribution to the asymmetry is neglected~\cite{charm-fitter, Pajero:2021jev}.
 This has now reached the subpercent level, entering the interesting sensitivity range of theoretical predictions.
 The reduced precision of this measurement compared with other charm \CP asymmetry results is due to the smaller branching fraction and the difficulty of reconstructing the \KS decay products, given its much longer lifetime relative to bottom and charm hadrons.

-In this work, a new measurement of $\ACP (\KS\KS)$ is reported, based on a sample of proton-proton ($pp$) collisions corresponding to an integrated luminosity of about $6.2\,\invfb$, collected in 2024 by the LHCb Upgrade I detector.
+In this work, a new measurement of $\ACP (\KS\KS)$ is reported, based on a sample of proton-proton ($pp$) collisions corresponding to an integrated luminosity of about $6.2\,\invfb$, collected in 2024 by the LHCb detector.
 The detector has been significantly improved over its previous version, including the data acquisition system~\cite{LHCb-TDR-016, LHCb-TDR-021}, which enabled the adoption of a software-based selection of \KS particles at the first trigger level, resulting in a substantially improved efficiency.

 The measurement of $\ACP(\KS\KS)$ requires knowledge of the \Dz flavour at production.
 A sample of flavour-tagged $\decay{\Dz}{\KS \KS}$ decays is obtained by selecting only \Dz mesons that originate from $\decay{\theDstarp}{\Dz \pip}$ decays.\footnote{Inclusion of the charge-conjugate process is implied throughout this document unless explicitly specified.
 Hereafter, the \theDstarp meson is referred to as \Dstarp.} The charge of the pion in this decay (``tagging pion'') identifies the flavour of the accompanying neutral charm meson.
 While $\Dz-\Dzb$ oscillations can cause a flavour change before decay, the effect is small compared with the resolution of the current measurement and is therefore neglected~\cite{LHCb-PAPER-2024-008}.
-The \KS mesons are reconstructed in the $\pip\pim$ final state.
+The \KS mesons are reconstructed in the $\pip\pim$ final state and are required to have decayed within the vertex detector.

 The decay widths $\Gamma$ in Eq.~\ref{eq:acp_def} are related to the observed yields $N$ by

 where $\sigma(\Dstarpm)$ denotes the production cross-sections of the \Dstarpm mesons and $\eps^{\pm}(\Dstarpm)$ the corresponding detection efficiencies for their decays.
 Both factors are charge asymmetric, due to the \Dstarpm production asymmetry arising from the hadronisation of charm quarks in $pp$ collisions, and to asymmetries in the geometry and response of the detector.
 Since the final state of the \Dz decay is self-conjugate, any detection asymmetry arises solely from the tagging pion.
 All these quantities are calibrated using a sample of $\decay{\Dz}{\KS \pi^+\pi^-}$ decays, which have the same final-state particles as the $\decay{\Dz}{\KS\KS}$ decay, but with a negligible \CP asymmetry~\cite{Pajero:2022vev}.
 In order to avoid experimenter’s bias, the results of the analysis were not examined until the full procedure had been finalised.